-Full Disclosure: I am an affiliate for CodingPhase.
-Having said this, I have the lifetime membership, have completed almost all the courses, became a React Dev due to the courses, and now I am freelancing and building niche sites.
-If you want to purchase a CodingPhase subscription I'd appreciate using my link so I get a small commission at NO extra cost to you.
-This is my honest review of Codingphase.
+Disclosure: I am an affiliate for CodingPhase.
+Having said this, I have the lifetime membership, completed almost all the courses, became a React Dev thanks to the courses, and now I have a remote job and building niche sites.
+If you want to purchase a CodingPhase subscription, I'd appreciate it if you used my link.
+I'll get a small commission at NO extra cost to you.
+This is my honest review of CodingPhase.

 I will start this review by saying that I really enjoy CodingPhase’s platform.
 He has an easy to follow timeline that you can refer to if you are a beginner.

 He starts from the complete basics to knowing about the database, the backend and frontend frameworks like React.

 Joe also has many courses outside of the timeline and if you are a Yearly Plus member you get access to his career bundles (email HTML developer, 6 figures developer, Shopify developer bundle).

 I suggest taking one of the free courses.
 If you like Joe’s teaching style then you will enjoy your membership because Joe teaches all of the courses himself.
 You don’t have to switch from one instructor to another.
 Every course is taught by Joe.

 I really enjoy that his courses are all real-life examples and projects you can use in your portfolio.
 My favorite part is he doesn’t focus on the latest most trendy subject instead he focuses on technologies that will get you paid and skills you can use to make money on your own.
 I don’t expect a deno course from Joe anytime soon 😂

 Joe’s teaching style is very laid back.
 His courses are all very practical and he doesn’t spend much, if at all, time teaching theory.
 Instead, the courses go straight into coding and teaching you what you need to know.
 He doesn’t waste time teaching every possible thing which you will probably never use.